-At any time, we may terminate all our obligations under a series of debt securities and the Indenture, which we call a "legal defeasance."
+At any time, we may terminate, with respect to debt securities of a particular series all our obligations under such series of debt securities and the Indenture, which we call a "legal defeasance."
 If we decide to make a legal defeasance, however, we may not terminate our obligations:

-o relating to the defeasance trust;
+- o relating to the defeasance trust; - o to register the transfer or exchange of the debt securities; - to replace mutilated, destroyed, lost or stolen debt securities; or - o to maintain a registrar and paying agent in respect of the debt securities.

-- o to register the transfer or exchange of the debt securities; - o to replace mutilated, destroyed, lost or stolen debt securities; or $\ensuremath{\mbox{}}$ o to maintain a registrar and paying agent in respect of the debt securities.
 If we exercise our legal defeasance option, any subsidiary guarantee will terminate with respect to that series of debt securities.